元键政5:我们是谁,应该为谁说话? - Meta Political Discussion 5:Who Are We, and Whom Should We Speak For?

 Finally, consider the eugenics issue of whether people with genetic disorders or intellectual disabilities should be forcibly sterilized to reduce financial burdens on the state and families in the era before genetic diagnosis.

-This was a highly controversial topic in the last century.
+This was a highly controversial topic till now.
 From the perspective of the state and families, medical resources were quite limited, and most families were not wealthy, making the care of someone with a genetic disorder or intellectual disability a significant burden.
 Forced sterilization could potentially reduce this long-term economic strain.
 However, from the patient's perspective, this is a violation of human rights, as no one has the right to strip others of their reproductive rights.
 People who approach this issue from the perspective of the state often have a different view than those who consider it from an individual rights standpoint.